Rethinking Dilated Convolution for Real-time Semantic Segmentation: Experiments

 \subsection{Train setting}

-On Cityscapes, we use SGD with momentum $=0.9$, initial learning rate $=0.05$, weight decay $=0.0001$, but we do not decay BatchNorm parameters.
-We use the poly learning rate scheduler that sets the current learning rate to the initial learning rate multiplied by $(1-\frac{cur\_iter}{total\_iter})^{0.9}$.
-We also apply a linear warmup\cite{warmup} from $0.1lr$ to $lr$ for the first $3000$ iterations.
-During training, we apply random horizontal flipping, random scaling of $[400, 1600]$, and random cropping of $768\times 768$.
+On Cityscapes, we use SGD with momentum $=0.9$, initial learning rate $=0.05$, batch size $=8$, epochs $=1000$, and weight decay $=0.0001$, but we do not decay BatchNorm parameters.
+We use Online Hard Example Mining loss\cite{ohem} (OHEM), which averages pixel losses that are over $0.3$ or averages the top $1/16$ pixel losses if the original proportion is less than $1/16$.
+We use the poly learning rate scheduler and a linear warmup\cite{warmup} from $0.1lr$ to $lr$ for the first $3000$ iterations.
+We apply random horizontal flipping, random scaling of $[400, 1600]$ for the shorter side while preserving the aspect ratio, and random cropping of $1024\times 1024$.
 We use a reduced set of RandAug\cite{cubuk2020randaugment} operations (auto contrast, equalize, rotate, color, contrast, brightness, sharpness).
 For each image, we apply $2$ random operations of magnitude $0.2$ (out of $1$).
 We also use class uniform sampling\cite{classUniformSampling} with class uniform percent $=0.5$.
-We use cross-entropy loss and batch size $=8$.
-RegSeg is trained from randomly initialized weights using PyTorch's\cite{pytorch} default initialization.
-We train for $1000$ epochs on a single T4 GPU.
-To speed up training without any loss in accuracy, we use mixed precision training.
-When submitting to the test server, we train on the trainval set and additionally use $1024\times 1024$ crop size and Online Hard Example Mining loss\cite{ohem} (OHEM).
-OHEM loss, also known as bootstrapped loss, averages the pixel losses that are over $0.3$, or averages the top $1/16$ pixel losses if the original proportion is less than $1/16$.

-When doing ablation studies, we train for only $500$ epochs.
-To halve the number of CPUs required when doing ablation studies, we store the images at half resolution on disk and resize them back to full resolution when loading unless specified otherwise.
-We store and load the images at full resolution when comparing against DDRNet-23\cite{ddrnet} and when we submit to the test server.
+The weights are initialized using PyTorch's\cite{pytorch} default initialization.
+We use a single T4 GPU with mixed precision training.
+When submitting to the test server, we train on the trainval set.
+We also experiment with ImageNet\cite{deng2009imagenet} pretraining.
+In this case, we first train RegSeg for 100 epochs on ImageNet with train crop size $320\times 320$ before training 500 epochs on Cityscapes, where the training recipe on Cityscapes is the same except that we also use exponential moving average (EMA) with alpha $0.0031$ and update every 32 iterations.

 On CamVid, the training setting is similar to that in Cityscapes.
-Because we do not have ImageNet pretraining and CamVid is small, we use Cityscapes pretrained models.
-We use random horizontal flipping, random scaling of $[288, 1152]$, and random cropping of $720\times 960$ with batch size $12$.
-We do not use RandAug or class uniform sampling.
-We train for $200$ epochs.
+Since RegSeg is not pretrained on ImageNet and CamVid is small, it is initialized using Cityscapes pretrained weights.
+We use batch size $=12$ and epochs $=200$.
+We apply random horizontal flipping, random scaling of $[288, 1152]$, and random cropping of $720\times 960$.
+We do not apply RandAug or class uniform sampling.